Conway Robinson: Death and legacy

-Like his brother Moncure, Conway Robinson died in Philadelphia and was buried in Richmond at Hollywood Cemetery.
+Robinson died in Philadelphia on January 30, 1884.
+He was buried in Richmond at Hollywood Cemetery.

 His daughter Agnes Conway Robinson donated over 1,035 books from his library, and a portrait of her father, to the Virginia Historical Society, although its finances in 1892 prevented it from publishing his memoir of Arthur Lee.
 The portrait may now be on loan to the National Portrait Gallery.
 In 1938 Agnes Conway Robinson donated forested land in Gainesville, part of the unfinished Manassas Gap Railway and near what became Manassas National Battlefield Park to the Commonwealth's Division of Forestry in his memory.
 It is now Conway Robinson State Forest.
 The Virginia Historical Society also maintains some of his papers with its Brock Collection.